Shabnapm99/RecipeSharingPlatform/README.md

 🙏 Acknowledgments

+● Thanks to Ajmal Shahan(Mentor) for guidance and support throughout the project, Stack Overflow,     Peers for helping and learning support and Brototype Malayalam & Piyush Garg(Youtube Tutorials).
-● Thanks to Ajmal Shahan(Mentor), Stack OverFlow, peers, ● API providers: Webspeech API, Gemini API
+● API providers: Webspeech API, Gemini API
 ● Icons from React Icons
 ---